xuri/excelize-doc/en/variables.md

     // ErrDefinedNameScope defined the error message on not found defined name
     // in the given scope.
     ErrDefinedNameScope = errors.New("no defined name on the scope")
-    // ErrDefinedNameduplicate defined the error message on the same name
+    // ErrDefinedNameDuplicate defined the error message on the same name
     // already exists on the scope.
-    ErrDefinedNameduplicate = errors.New("the same name already exists on the scope")
+    ErrDefinedNameDuplicate = errors.New("the same name already exists on the scope")
-    // ErrCustomNumFmt defined the error message on receive the empty custom
+    // ErrCustomNumFmt defined the error message on receive the empty custom number format.
-    // number format.
     ErrCustomNumFmt = errors.New("custom number format can not be empty")
     // ErrFontLength defined the error message on the length of the font
     // family name overflow.